rescript-lang/skip-lite/README.md

 - Delta-based API (add/remove/update) - no full rescans
 - Batch event application
 - Backed by Marshal_cache for efficient file access
-- ~1000x speedup vs reading all files on each change
+- ~950x speedup vs re-reading all files on each change

 ## Installation